LatticeQCD/SIMULATeQCD/README.md

 - you have found a bug.
 - you have a feature request.

-If none of the above cases apply, you may also send an email to lukas.mazur(at)uni-paderborn(dot)de or clarke(dot)davida(at)gmail.com.
+If none of the above cases apply, you may also send an email to clarke(dot)davida(at)gmail.com.

 ## Contributors